krasserm/perceiver-io/docs/training-examples.md

 Pretrain a smaller language model (45.2M parameters) with masked language modeling and whole word masking on the Wikitext-103 dataset.
-The example uses a custom model configuration/architecture and another 🤗 tokenizer (`bert-base-uncased`, a SentencePiece tokenizer with a vocabulary of size of 30,522).
+The example uses a custom model configuration/architecture and another 🤗 tokenizer (`bert-base-uncased`, a WordPiece tokenizer with a vocabulary of size of 30,522).
 To speed up training, `--data.max_seq_len=128` and `--model.num_latents=64` is used (a quarter of the default values).

 ```shell